brad-jones/gomake/.azure/README.md

 provider that I know of that offers all 3 major operating systems.
 However in my opinion Azure's offering is better than that offered by Travis.

+> UPDATE (August 2019): CircleCI now offer Windows based virtual machines
+> but that is not offered in any free plan.

 ## Folder Layout

 - `./.azure/executors`:
   Is for any Dockerfiles that might be used for container based jobs.
-  The docker expirence on Azure DevOps is sub optimal but useable if needed.
+  The docker experience on Azure DevOps is sub optimal but useable if needed.

 - `./.azure/pipelines`:
   Is where we keep all root pipeline definitions, yes Azure DevOps lets us